Washington Ukulele Festival returns to North East this month

 Proceeds from the festival are in aid of charity Guide Dogs for the Blind, a decision inspired by a pupil of Steve’s who relies heavily on her guide dog Tara to attend lessons at Arts Centre Washington.

-One of the day’s headliners include a group of performers, most of whom are visually impaired – the Ukubraillies.
+One of the day’s headliners include a group of performers, most of whom ar visually impaired – the Ukubraillies.

-The festival opens at 6pm on June 28th at Holy Trinity Church in Washington Village and then moves to Arts Centre Washington on the Saturday for workshops by some of the performers.
+The festival opens at 6pm on June 28 at Holy Trinity Church in Washington Village and moves to Arts Centre Washington on the Saturday for workshops by some of the performers.